Gubaleaves/nomnow-privacy-files/TermsOfService.md

 -   **use the Services to upload, transmit, distribute, store or otherwise make available in any way:**
     -   **files that contain viruses, trojans, worms, logic bombs or other material that is malicious or technologically harmful;**
     -   **any private information of any third party, including addresses, phone numbers, email addresses, numbers and features in personal identity documents (e.g., ID numbers, passport numbers) or credit card numbers;**
-    -   **any material which does or may infringe any copyright, trade mark or other intellectual property or image rights or personality rights or privacy of any other person;**
+    -   **any material which does or may infringe any copyright, trademark or other intellectual property or image rights or personality rights or privacy of any other person;**
     -   **any material which is defamatory, insulting, libellous to any person, obscene, offensive, pornographic, hateful or inflammatory;**
     -   **any material that would constitute, encourage or instigate a criminal offence, dangerous activities or self-harm;**
     -   **any material that is deliberately designed to provoke or antagonize any person(s), especially trolling and bullying, or is intended to harass, harm, hurt, scare, distress, embarrass or upset any person(s);**